Modern European Fiction

 Module co-ordinator: Dr Mark Rawlinson

-In this module, you'll read twentieth-century European fiction from France, Germany, Italy, and the Soviet Union, including works by Franz Kafka, Mikhail Bulgakov, Thomas Mann, Andre Gide, Jean Paul Sartre, Albert Camus, Italo Calvino, and Primo Levi.
-We'll explore the way the novel as a genre develops beyond nineteenth-century realism, and consider how fiction reflects historical change and crisis -- such as modernity, the dissolution of empire, and war -- as well as the ways in which novels can be vehicles for feelings (longing, boredom) and ideas (aestheticism, existentialism).
+We will explore how the novel as a genre developed beyond 19th century realism, and consider how fiction reflected historical change and crisis - such as modernity, war and the dissolution of empire - as well as how novels can be vehicles for feelings (longing, boredom) and ideas (aestheticism, existentialism).
 However, we will not only be addressing texts as historical artifacts: we will also seek to discover their relevance to our own preoccupations.